Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Other applications

 Since our dispersive formalism is very similar, it is straightforward to apply it to calculate the $\pi K$ $\sigma$-term~\cite{Gasser:2000wv,Frink:2002ht}, setting $H=K$.
 Let us first define the scalar form-factor of the kaon, $\Gamma_K(t)$, as:

 Then, the $\pi K$ $\sigma$-term is defined as:

-Now, as commented above, the scalar form factor is not directly measurable but, thanks to chiral symmetry, is related to the $\pi K$ symmetric amplitude through the following low-energy Theorem \cite{Brown:1971pn}:
+Now, as commented above, the scalar form factor is not directly measurable but, thanks to chiral symmetry, is related to the $\pi K$ symmetric amplitude through the following low-energy theorem, in which a ``soft-pion'' is probing the kaon \cite{Brown:1971pn}:

-where $F$ is the pion Goldstone-boson decay constant to LO in ChPT and $q^{\prime \mu} q^{\nu} r_{\mu \nu}$ is the so-called remainder, which is not determined by chiral symmetry, although it must have the same analytic structure than the scattering amplitude.
-This remainder is suppressed by evaluating the expression at the Cheng-Dashen point \cite{Cheng:1970mx}, where we find:
+where $F_\pi$ is the pion decay constant and $q^{\prime \mu} q^{\nu} r_{\mu \nu}$ is the so-called remainder, which is not determined by chiral symmetry, although it must have the same analytic structure as the scattering amplitude.
+This remainder is suppressed by evaluating the expression at the Cheng-Dashen point \cite{Cheng:1970mx}, $t=2m_\pi^2$, $\nu=(s-u)=0$, where:

-For brevity $F_{CD}^{+}, \Delta^{CD}_{\pi K}$ stand, respectively, for the scattering amplitude and form factor evaluated at the Cheng-Dashen point.
+For brevity $F_{CD}^{+}, \Delta^{CD}_{\pi K}$ stand, respectively, for the scattering amplitude and remainder evaluated at the Cheng-Dashen point.
 The final step to obtain $\sigma_{\pi K}$ is to evaluate the difference

 All in all, we can recast $\sigma_{\pi K}$ as follows: